 THE TRUTH AND RECONCILIATION COMMISSION RECOMMENDATIONS ON LEGAL EDUCATION AND ACCESS TO JUSTICE AS CENTRAL THEMES OF THIS YEAR'S CONFERENCE

-Our preliminary programme is finally out and it is an amazing lineup of panels and roundtable discussions, thanks to your stimulating and inspiring proposals.
-This year’s conference will take place May 30th-31st at the University of Calgary Faculty of Law.
+Our programme has been finalized and it is an amazing lineup of panels and roundtable discussions, thanks to your stimulating and inspiring proposals.
+This year’s conference will take place May 30th-31st at the University of Calgary Faculty of Law (with our Awards reception on the 29th).

 We are dedicating an entire day of the conference to the T&R Commission recommendations on legal education.
 This will be on the joint day with CLSA (Canadian Law and Society Association), on May 30th.
-Our plenary panel features inspiring scholars Tracey Lindberg, Larry Chartrand, Aimée Craft, Sarah Morales, Karen Drake, Rebecca Johnson and Gillian Calder, who will start the day off by asking difficult questions and guiding us in taking action individually and collectively.
+Our plenary panel features inspiring scholars Larry Chartrand, Aimée Craft, Sarah Morales, Karen Drake and Rebecca Johnson, who will start the day off by asking difficult questions and guiding us in taking action individually and collectively.
 The other sessions will incite even more discussion and exchange about implementing the recommendations in different courses and contexts.

 Access to justice is another crucial and current issue in the legal profession and in legal education this year, and it is also a central theme of this year’s conference, with three panels running back to back on the second day of our conference.